ChayScripts/Foxy/README.md

 ### Limitations

 Foxy has been tested only on Docker running on Linux.
+Use the deb file if you need audio in the browser.